 DIY Stuffed Balloon Animals

 This has got to be one of the most innovative stuffed animal ideas I’ve seen.
 And you get to practice your balloon animal tying skills while you’re at it.
-Someone commented that this totally made their day and I agree!
-Thanks Little Inspiration for the inspiration. :)
+Someone commented that this totally made their day and I agree! :)

 Tips for Using These Free Stuffed Animal Patterns